 Most cattle affected by winter dysentery recover spontaneously.
 Fresh water, palatable feed, and free-choice salt should be available at all times.
 The use of astringents, protectants, and adsorbents is controversial.
 IV fluid therapy or blood transfusions may be required in severely affected cattle.

-Infection with Salmonella spp (see Salmonellosis) can produce diarrhea in animals of all ages, especially those that are stressed, closely stocked, or exposed to a heavily contaminated feed or water supply.
+Infection with Salmonella spp Salmonellosis can produce diarrhea in animals of all ages, especially those that are stressed, closely stocked, or exposed to a heavily contaminated feed or water supply.
 In older animals, the disease is manifest by dysentery and toxemia, and mortality can be significant.

-Rotavirus and coronavirus occasionally cause outbreaks of diarrhea in suckling calves up to 2–3 mo old.
+Rotavirus and coronavirus occasionally cause outbreaks of diarrhea in suckling calves up to 2–3 months old.
 The feces are voluminous and may contain mucus.
 Toxemia is not evident and mortality is negligible, but growth is decreased.
 (Also see Diarrhea in Neonatal Ruminants Diarrhea in Neonatal Ruminants Neonatal diarrhea in ruminants remains the most important cause of death in calves under one month of age.
 Various bacterial, viral, and protozoal agents are recognized as causative agents,... read more .)

-Coccidiosis (see Coccidiosis) usually is seen in calves >2 mo old but < 1 yr old, especially in situations of heavy stocking density and overgrazing.
+Coccidiosis Coccidiosis usually is seen in calves >2 months old but < 1 year old, especially in situations of heavy stocking density and overgrazing.
 It is characterized by dysentery and tenesmus and may be accompanied by nervous signs.
-Intestinal helminthiasis, particularly ostertagiosis Gastrointestinal Parasites of Cattle), is seen in cattle of the same age group.
+Intestinal helminthiasis, particularly ostertagiosis Gastrointestinal Parasites of Cattle The common stomach worms of cattle are Haemonchus placei (barber’s pole worm, large stomach worm, wire worm), Ostertagia ostertagi (medium or brown stomach worm), and Trichostrongylus... read more , is seen in cattle of the same age group.
 Type I ostertagiosis is seen in cattle on pasture, but Type II ostertagiosis may be seen in housed animals.

-Chronic diarrhea and wasting often in combination with good appetite, occurring as a sporadic disease in adult cattle is typical for paratuberculosis Paratuberculosis in Ruminants Paratuberculosis, caused by Mycobacterium avium paratuberculosis , is a chronic, contagious granulomatous enteritis characterized in cattle and other ruminants by progressive weight loss... read more .
+Chronic diarrhea and wasting, often in combination with good appetite, occurring as a sporadic disease in adult cattle is typical for paratuberculosis Paratuberculosis in Ruminants Paratuberculosis, caused by Mycobacterium avium paratuberculosis , is a chronic, contagious granulomatous enteritis characterized in cattle and other ruminants by progressive weight loss... read more .
 Chronic diarrhea and wasting also occurring in younger animals may be caused by chronic salmonellosis and chronic BVD infection.
-Other possible causes of chronic diarrhea include congestive heart failure, uremia, and chronic peritonitis.
+Other possible causes of chronic diarrhea include congestive heart failure, uremia, chronic peritonitis, or abdominal mesothelioma.
 Persistent diarrhea with unthriftiness, and occasionally wasting in yearling and mature cattle, can be associated with a secondary copper deficiency due to excess molybdenum in the pastures.
 Diarrhea may also accompany selenium-responsive ill-thrift syndromes in growing cattle.

 Individual cases or outbreaks of diarrhea may be associated with dietary indiscretions.
 Diarrhea may follow cases of simple indigestion and is common in grain overload Grain Overload in Ruminants Grain overload is an acute disease of ruminants that is characterized by forestomach hypomotility to atony, dehydration, acidemia, diarrhea, depression, incoordination, collapse, and in severe... read more .
 It also follows ingestion of toxic amounts of chemicals (eg, arsenic, copper, zinc, and molybdenum) or certain poisonous plants and mycotoxicoses; dipyridyl and organophosphate poisoning can also cause diarrhea.

-Cattle may also harbor organisms such as Escherichia coli O157:H7, Yersinia enterocolitica, and Campylobacter jejuni in the intestine; although these are rarely associated with clinical disease in cows, fecal contamination of milk may lead to outbreaks of gastroenteritis in people who consume unpasteurized milk or cheese products.
+Cattle may also harbor organisms such as Escherichia coli O157:H7, Yersinia enterocolitica, and Campylobacter jejuni in the intestine.
+Although these are rarely associated with clinical disease in cattle, fecal contamination of milk may lead to outbreaks of gastroenteritis in people who consume unpasteurized milk or cheese products.
 Retail meat products can also be infected if there has been fecal contamination of the carcass at slaughter.

-Intestinal adenocarcinoma, commonly seen in association with bovine enzootic hematuria, is believed to result from the interaction of a carcinogen (ptaquiloside) in bracken fern (Pteridium spp, see Bracken Fern Poisoning) and papilloma virus.
+Intestinal adenocarcinoma, commonly seen in association with bovine enzootic hematuria, is believed to result from the interaction of a carcinogen (ptaquiloside) in bracken fern Bracken Fern Poisoning (Pteridium spp) and papillomavirus.